 - One downside is that immediate annuities typically have little interest, so the payments may not keep up with inflation.

-- Additionally, you give up control of the money when you purchase an immediate annuity, and there is often no liquidity, which means you cannot access the funds if you need them.
+- Additionally, you give up control of the money when you purchase an immediate annuity.
+There is often no liquidity, meaning you cannot access the funds if needed.

 - Finally, some immediate annuities do not have a death benefit, which means your loved ones will not receive anything if you pass away.